-The Group is exposed to equity securities price risk.
-This arises from investments held by the Group and classified in the statement of financial position as financial assets.
+The Group is not exposed to equity securities price risk as no investments are held by the Group and classified in the statement of financial position as financial assets.

 Given the current level of operations, the Group is not currently directly exposed to commodity price risk.

-The Group's equity investments are publicly traded on the ASX, as well as some unlisted securities (such as options over unissued shares), with the investments being made for strategic purposes identified by the board of Directors.
-The price risk is monitored by the board and evaluated in accordance with these strategic outcomes.
+The Group does not hold any equity investments which are publicly traded on the ASX.
 The board does not currently intend on making any additional investments but reserves the right to do so.